1312inc/Webasyst-X-iOS/README.md

 **Creating a new application from scratch**
 To create an application based on the Webasyst library, add ``pod webasyst`` to your pod-file and run pod install.
 After that, execute pod install in the terminal.

-To import it into your application's controller, you must write ``import Webasyst`` in the controller's import list.
+To import it into your application's controller, write ``import Webasyst`` in the controller's import list.

-To configure the bibliotech, you must create a file Webasyst.plist, in the root folder of the project, with the following content
+To configure the library, create a file Webasyst.plist, in the root folder of the project, with the following content:

 ```
 "clientId": String // *clientId of your application.
 Example: "72at75391ea785412a24f4568528ed49"*